knitr is the R-based entrant in the scientific workbook race.

 pandoc

 output by e.g. adding extensions?
 There are two ways, Markdown variants and md_extensions option. - Might stargazer be useful?
-It generates marked-up and formatted tables for tabular data, but seems not be generic about output formats.
+It generates marked-up and formatted tables for tabular data, but seems not to be generic about output formats.

 tufte